-That said, as a rule of thumb, your premium will amount to between 5% -7% of your annual rent for the property, regardless of whether you’re after commercial landlord rent guarantee insurance or you intend to insure the lease on a residential property.
+That said, as a rule of thumb, your premium will amount to between 4% and 7% of your annual rent for the property, regardless of whether you’re after commercial landlord rent guarantee insurance or you intend to insure the lease on a residential property.

 Do I need rent guarantee insurance?